milosgajdos/vaultops/README.md

 ## Subcommands

-Most of the `vault-setup` subcommands do not require using full manifest.
+Most of the `vaultops` subcommands do not require using full manifest.
 You can simply pick particular resources and run the tool just against those.
 For example, say you want to mount some backends.
 You can specify the following manifest and use the `mount` subcommand as below.

 `mounts.yaml` example: